Cat Amputation and Prosthetic

 Two days of trauma cases

-Post surgery, try to keep the kitty off from any uneven or slippery surface until it figures out a way to walk steadily using three legs.
+Post-surgery, try to keep the kitty off any uneven or slippery surface until it figures out a way to walk steadily using three legs.
 For amputee cats, stairs are a problem area.
 The cat must visit the veterinarian to have the sutures removed a few days post-surgery.
-This period is an excellent time to query the veterinarian and making sure that no complications will develop.
+This period is an excellent time to query the veterinarian and make sure that no complications will develop.

 Was this article helpful?